(Originally posted 10/17/13)

 - I kinda like it here with all my _____________(fill in the blank)

-- I don’t want my husband remarrying some snarky woman who will raise my children.
+- I don’t want my husband to remarry some snarky woman who will raise my children.
 (That used to be my favorite.
 Never mind that I was that snarky woman!)

 - I wanna be here for: graduations, weddings, and grandkids.
 Oh yeah, and the anniversary when you get all those cool red vases and candy dishes you never use.